Reparadocs/BitterSyntax/_posts/2015-02-14-rex-introduction.markdown

 We're going to write the interpreter in java without any external libraries, frameworks, etc. so really all you need is the [Java Development Kit][jdk], a text editor of some kind, and the terminal.
 I'm using a Mac and Sublime Text/Vim, so for those of you opting to use Windows and/or an IDE of some sort, feel free to do so, but know that if anything goes wrong due to those tools I will probably unable to provide meaningful support (although I can try!).
 I will be writing this assuming you understand basic Java concepts (OOP, Inheritance, etc.) and Programming concepts (Stacks, Lists, etc.).

 ### Disclaimer
 I'm not some sort of wizard at programming.
 At the time of this writing, I'm still completing my undergraduate degree so the language will probably end up being horribly inefficient and I may be making horrible design decisions along the way.
 Hopefully, this will still serve as a great learning experience.
 I'm writing this tutorial because I haven't seen a comprehensive one that only assumes the reader just has a knowledge of Java.
-If I do make a horrible mistake, feel free to contact me (rishab@bittersyntax.com)
+If I do make a horrible mistake, feel free to contact me (rex@bittersyntax.com)

-# Next Chapter: (Not Posted Yet)
+# Next Chapter: [Overview of an Interpreter][ch1]

 [twitter]:     http://twitter.com/reparadocs
 [rss]:         http://bittersyntax.com/feed.xml